 This lesson covers scheduling and coordinating meetings, conferences, and business travel.
 As an administrative assistant, you play an important role in helping co-workers arrive at the right place at the right time.
 You also provide them with information and materials that enhance their effectiveness while they travel and participate in meetings.

 A critical responsibility of administrative assistants is coordinating numerous office activities.
 This lesson examines how to create practical policies and procedures.
 You will focus on the use of policies and procedures that meet organizational objectives and create order in your day-to-day activities.

 As an administrative assistant, you spend much of your time reading and composing business documents.
 This lesson's objective is to enhance your business writing skills.
 After you finish this lesson, you will have an increased ability to write high-quality business documents.

 This lesson bridges the subjects of written and verbal communication by discussing the principles of grammar and punctuation.
 It's likely that you need to help others with their written communication, so you will also review the mechanics of proofreading.

 As an administrative assistant, you practice interpersonal communication in a variety of ways, ranging from one-on-one to communicating in a group.
-This lesson discusses how your desire to share thoughts and ideas create the first part of communication and how you create the second part when you listen, interpret, and react to feedback.
+This lesson will explain how your desire to share thoughts and ideas creates the first part of communication and how you create the second part when you listen, interpret, and react to feedback.